ctp-eos/ctp-sci-courses/README.md

 # CTP Phase II Courses
 - **The New Science of CTP Gravitic Propulsion**
 - **The New Science of CTP Hyperspatial Sciences & C-domain**
-- **The New Science of CTP Interstellar & Interspatial Travel Via C-domain**
+- **The New Science of CTP Interstellar & Interspatial Travel via C-domain**
 - **The New Science of Multiplanetary & Interstellar Advanced New Civilization**
 - **The Nth Industrial Revolution: Humanity's Future in the Coming Age**

 - *Additional CTP Energy Science Courses – Coming Soon*